trampgeek/jobe/README.md

 The Computer Science quiz server at the University of Canterbury switched to exclusive use of the Jobe sandbox in early July 2014.
-At the time of writing (January 2015) it has run tens of thousands of Python3 and C jobs unattended since then with only a few minor bug fixes.
+At the time of writing (March 2015) it has run tens of thousands of Python3, C and Octave jobs unattended since then with only a few minor bug fixes.

 Sandboxing is fairly basic.
 It uses the [domjudge](http://domjudge.org)